Imprint | Privacy Policy

 • Self-study quizzes to support your learning

-• Quizzes for study work (50% of total points required), deadlines on Thursdays (except public holidays, then Friday)
+• Quizzes for study work (50% of total points required), deadlines on Thursdays (except public holidays, then Friday).
+Passed study work from earlier term remains valid.

 • Final exam for 100% of final grade